Music (MUS)

 MUS 111 Class Piano I 2 credits

 This is the first of two courses in a beginning piano instruction sequence.
 Through group class instruction students are given a practical knowledge of the keyboard and an understanding of the tonal-rhythmic structure of music.
 Keyboard skills requisite for handling classroom music situations or for personal enjoyment of music are developed.
-(Offered every fall and spring.
-No prerequisite.
-Players with previous keyboard experience may be exempt by examination.
-Can serve as a prerequisite to MUS 203 and ED 446.
-Studio course.)
+Studio Course.

 MUS 112 Class Piano II 2 credits

 This is the second of two courses in a beginning piano instruction sequence.
 Through group class instruction students are given a practical knowledge of the keyboard and an understanding of the tonal-rhythmic structure of music.
 Keyboard skills requisite for handling classroom music situations or for personal enjoyment of music are developed.
-(Offered every fall and spring.
-No prerequisite.
-Players with previous keyboard experience may be exempt by examination.
-Can serve as a prerequisite to MUS 203 and ED 446.
-Studio course.)
+Studio Course.
+(Pre-requisite: MUS 111 or instructor permission).

 MUS 115 Beginning Guitar I 1 credit

 This course is designed for those with no knowledge of the instrument.
 Areas covered include tuning the guitar, strumming techniques, chords-two keys, and transposing.
 Open to all students.
-(Offered every fall and spring.
-No prerequisite.
-Players with previous guitar experience may be exempt by examination and move on to private guitar if desired or needed for program.
-Studio course.)
+Studio course.

 MUS 116 Beginning Guitar II 1 credit

 This course is a continuation of Beginning Guitar I with additional chords in several more keys.
 This course is recommended for students desiring to study private guitar.
-(Offered every spring.
-Prerequisite: MUS 115 Beginning Guitar I or consent of instructor.
-Studio course.)
+Studio Course.
+(Pre-requisite: MUS 115 or instructor permission).

 MUS 122 Music for Life 3 credits